 Overall, there are numerous insights the Deep Web can teach institutions about security:

-- The path from attack to profit: For some, it's difficult to understand the motivations that drive hackers' malicious activity.
-Taking a closer, yet safe look at the deep web helps show the financial portion of this puzzle, including how cyber criminals are able to trade in malware samples, stolen data and a whole host of other items.
+- The path from attack to profit: For some, it’s difficult to understand the motivations that drive hackers’ malicious activity.
+Taking a closer, yet safe look at the enterprise deep security helps show the financial portion of this puzzle, including how cyber criminals are able to trade in malware samples, stolen data and a whole host of other items.
 The Deep Web provides a place for hackers to buy up the infectious code needed to launch an attack, as well as a platform to sell the information gathered from that event.

 - Trends in malware trade: Because malware marketplaces abound within the Deep Web, studying this activity can help organizations be better prepared to protect themselves.
 A trend in ransomware sample sales, for instance, can demonstrate a need for improved monitoring to guard against the kind of suspicious activity that can point to an attack.

 - Law enforcement takes notice: Circling back to the story of the Silk Road, the time of unchecked malicious activity with the Deep Web is no more.
 Now, law enforcement officials across the globe are working harder than ever to catch the perpetrators responsible for the illicit and dangerous activities within the Deep Web.

 From an enterprise standpoint, the Deep Web is a worthy arena for threat intelligence, as Dark Reading contributor Jason Polancich pointed out.